 The basic concept of The Five Love Languages by Dr. Gary Chapman is that each of us has individual ways that make us feel more cared about.

 When you make the choice to learn what your own love language is, as well as your spouse’s love language, it will answer so many puzzling questions for you.
 In his book, he shares the following:

 Affirming your partner with words of praise and/or comfort.

 Intuiting the gifts that would please your partner, and gifting them with these.
 Receiving their gifts with joy and gratitude.

 Doing things for your partner to make their life easier and more comfortable.

 A full range of touch that is a sign of affection like holding hands, hugging, entwining feet, stroking hair, caressing face, things that are not necessarily a prelude to a sexual encounter.

 You can also check out the 1 Minute Marriage/Relationship Quiz.

 What do you think the secrets are to a happy marriage?
 Which one of the above fits your situation best?
 What are you willing to actually begin doing now?
+What do you think are the keys to saving a marriage at any age?
 Please share your successes or your realizations!